Does Insurance Cover Water Damage?

 ServiceMaster EMT is highly qualified to serve residential homes and local businesses with water damage restoration, including medical facilities, government buildings, industrial buildings and educational institutions.
 Our experienced crews utilize IICRC-certified restoration techniques to eliminate excess water from the property fast.

-Home and business owners in Los Angeles, California, depend on ServiceMaster EMT when a water damage emergency strikes.
+Home and business owners in Southern California and Nevada look to ServiceMaster EMT when a water damage emergency strikes.
 With experienced crews who follow industry standards, our water mitigation company is prepared to get you out of a water damage crises 24 hours a day, 7 days a week.